AI4Finance-Foundation/Scholar-Data-Driven-Alpha-in-AI-Industry-IEEE-BigData-2019/README.md

 than traditional financial factors.

 ## Reference
 Yunzhe Fang, Xiao-Yang Liu, and Hongyang Yang.
 2019.
-Practical machinelearning approach to capture the scholar data driven alpha in AI industry.
-In2019IEEE International Conference on Big Data (Big Data) Speical Session on IntelligentData Mining.
+Practical machine learning approach to capture the scholar data driven alpha in AI industry.
+In2019IEEE International Conference on Big Data (Big Data) Special Session on IntelligentData Mining.
 2230–2239
 [Our Paper(https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3501239)
 ## Data

 ### Alternative Data & Preprocessing

 The alternative data we use is from the [Microsoft Academic Graph database](https://www.microsoft.com/en-us/research/project/microsoft-academic-graph/), which is an open resource database with records of publications, including papers, journals, conferences, books etc. It provides the demographics of the publications like public date, citations, authors and affiliated institutes.
-It includes ESG publication records dating back to 1970s - long enough to study the relationship between ESG publications and companies' stock prices.

 * First, we collect and combine every component stock from several AI related indexes such as Vanguard Information Technology Exchange-Traded Fund (ETF) and Global X Robotics & Artificial Intelligence Thematic ETF [12].
 This gives us a basic company pool to select from.
 * Then we get a list of companies including companies in non-US markets or do not have publications and patents